vinfnet/simple-cvm-cmk-demo/README.md

 New-AzResourceGroupDeployment -Name DeployLocalTemplate -ResourceGroupName "<YOUR_RESOURCE_GROUP>" -TemplateFile ./cvm-cmk.json  -TemplateParameterFile ./cvm-cmk-params.json -Verbose

+# Automated Attestation

+[Attestation](https://learn.microsoft.com/en-us/azure/confidential-computing/attestation-solutions) is how you prove you are running on a confidential computing VM based on evidence provided and signed by the CPU and validated by an attestation service.

 Once you've deployed you can install the [simple attestation client](https://github.com/Azure/confidential-computing-cvm-guest-attestation/blob/main/cvm-platform-checker-exe/README.md) install the VC runtime 1st! to see true/false if your VM is protected by Azure Confidential Computing

-The WindowsAttest.ps1 script can manually be invoked inside a CVM to do an attestation check against the West Europe shared attestation endpoint
+The WindowsAttest.ps1 script can manually be invoked inside a CVM to do an automated attestation check against the West Europe shared attestation endpoint

 Expected output: